AmandaKJohns/Super-Breakout-Game/README.md

 #Super Breakout Game

-Built as meetup group project at Flatiron School with Korey Aaronson
+Built as Meetup group project at Flatiron School with Korey Aaronson

 A JRuby version of the classic game Super Breakout

-To play, clone the repo and run the following commands.
+To play, clone the repo and run the following commands:

 ```
 rvm install jruby